 About Me

-I’m a PhD student at network and cloud systems research group, Max Planck Institute for Informatics (MPI-INF), working with Excellent Prof. Yiting Xia.
+I’m a PhD student in the Network and Cloud Systems Research Group at the Max Planck Institute for Informatics (MPI-INF), working with excellent Yiting Xia.

-Before joining MPI, I got my B.S. in Comuputer Science at Beijing University of Posts and Telecommunications.
+Before joining MPI, I got my B.S. in Comuputer Science from Beijing University of Posts and Telecommunications.
 I was fortunate to work with Prof. Jian Huang as a research intern at the University of Illinois Urbana-Champaign in the summer of 2020.
-I spent wonderful half a year as an exchange student in Institut supérieur d’électronique de Paris (ISEP) in Paris during 2019, advised by Prof. Raja Chiky and Prof. Xun Zhang.
+I spent a wonderful half-year as an exchange student at the Institut supérieur d’électronique de Paris (ISEP) in Paris during 2019, advised by Prof. Raja Chiky and Prof. Xun Zhang.

 I love building systems.
-My research aims to build efficient systems, especially for data centers with hardware-software codesign and cross-layer optimizations.
-My past research includes data center networking, systems for machine learning, and specialized hardware.
-I designed protocols for reconfigurable networks with data plane programmability.
-I also designed a specialized accelerator with FPGA for SAT solving.
+My research aims to design efficient networked systems, especially for data centers, through hardware-software co-design and cross-layer optimizations.
+My past research includes optical data center networks, systems for machine learning, and hardware accelerators.
+I have designed L2/L3 protocols for optical data center networks with data plane programmability and developed a specialized FPGA-based accelerator for SAT solving.

 I play with